hammadrizwan/hammadrizwan.github.io/_projects/1_project.md

 different models across all layers.
 T5-small, GPT2-XL and Llama-2-7b have 6, 32, 48 layers, respectively.
 </div>

 To resolve this issue we propose PENME, a model editing framework that learns a projection network that maps the model’s representation space to a new representation space where lexical bias is minimized.
-We integrate our projection network in an adapter-based retrieval scheme for model editing, demon- strating, for the first time in adapter-based approaches, high efficacy in both paraphrase execution (generalization) and prevention of misfires on irrelevant prompts (locality).
+We integrate our projection network in an adapter-based retrieval scheme for model editing, demonstrating, for the first time in adapter-based approaches, high efficacy in both paraphrase execution (generalization) and prevention of misfires on irrelevant prompts (locality).

 PENME, illustrated in Figure 3, consists of two components: (1) $$\textbf{Projection Network (g)}$$ projects model activations denoted $h_l(input)$ at layer $l$ into a distinct representation space $g(h_l(input))$.
-(2) \textbf{Key-Value Codebook} stores the projected model activations $g(h_l(input))$ at layer $l$  as keys and corresponding values containing a learned similarity threshold ($\delta$) and the new associated output information $y_i$.
-This paper only considers storing strings as $$y_i$$, but vectors or LoRA block indices can also be stored as values, which facilitate playback approaches.
+(2) $\textbf{Key-Value Codebook}$ stores the projected model activations $g(h_l(input))$ at layer $l$  as keys and corresponding values containing a learned similarity threshold ($\delta$) and the new associated output information $y_i$.
+This paper only considers storing strings as $$y_i$$, but vectors or LoRA block indices can also be stored as values, which facilitate playback approaches. $(\textit{In-context based generation is explored in the paper})$.

 <div class="row justify-content-sm-center">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.liquid loading="eager" path="assets/img/PENME.png" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.liquid loading="eager" path="assets/img/PENME.png" title="PENME Overview" class="img-fluid rounded z-depth-1 w-70 mx-auto d-block" %}
     </div>
 </div>